 Upon a liquidation event (including a sale of substantially all assets, merger, reorganization or other transaction in which more than 50% of the outstanding securities of the Company are transferred), the Company is obligated to pay the aggregate cash amount of \$14.85 per share plus the aggregate amount of unpaid dividends.
 If any remaining assets are available for distribution, such assets shall be distributed on a pro-rata basis to the holders of the Series A through E Preferred Stock and common stock, with all shares being treated as a single class on an as if-converted basis.
 Upon a qualified initial public offering, the Series A through E Preferred Stock shall be convertible into four shares of common stock and a cash payment of \$14.85 per share plus all accrued but unpaid dividends of \$1.788 per share per year.
 A qualified initial public offering is an initial public offering of the Company's stock at a price of at least \$6.26 per share, subject to adjustment, and resulting in net proceeds of at least \$40,000.
-The Company has the option to pay the cash amount and accrued dividends, the cash liquidation amount of \$14.85 per share plus the par value of common shares is \$99,015 and \$10,427 at March 31, 2006 and June 30, 2006 (unaudited), respectively.
+The Company has the option to pay the cash amount and accrued dividends to predominantly all the holders of series A through E Stock in cash, by means of a note payable or any combination thereof.
+The aggregate amount of accrued dividends, the cash liquidation amount of \$14.85 per share plus the par value of common shares is \$99,015 and \$10,427 at March 31, 2006 and June 30, 2006 (unaudited), respectively.